Boone and Scenic Valley Railroad: Formation and operations

+In late 1984, the BSVY acquired five interurban cars from the Chicago South Shore and South Bend Railroad for use in their restored electric line within downtown Boone.
+In 1985, the railroad constructed their own passenger depot in Boone, using an American Railway Association book of depot plans from 1900 as reference.
+In 1989, the BSVY purchased and imported a Chinese steam locomotive, JS-8419, from the Datong Locomotive Works, and it hauled its first train for the railroad in May 1990, increasing their yearly ridership.

+In mid-1993, the BSVY was forced to temporarily suspend their operations amidst that year's Great Flood, which eroded their line between Boone and the Bass Point Creek bridge, and the trackage at Fraser was heavily flooded.
+After the floods subsided, the railroad resumed that year's operating season with short diesel-powered trains while they reversed the damage to their trackage, and the following year, they restored their normal operating schedule.

+In February 2001, the railroad entered freight operations when they acquired 1.66 mi of the original Fort Dodge, Des Moines and Southern Railroad trackage in the Boone Industrial Park.

-The railroad, an immediate success, has expanded regularly since its founding.
-A depot was dedicated in 1985.
-Today, more than 30,000 visitors take a ride on one of the regular or special event trains, including Thomas the Tank Engine (September), the Pumpkin Express (October), and Santa Express (weekends between Thanksgiving and Christmas) that features a book written and illustrated especially for the trip.
+Today, more than 30,000 visitors take a ride on one of the regular or special event trains, including the Day Out with Thomas (September), the Pumpkin Express (October), and Santa Express (weekends between Thanksgiving and Christmas) that features a book written and illustrated especially for the trip.
 Dining cars are reserved for special dinner trains.

 The James H. Andrew Railroad Museum and History Center was added to the existing depot and dedicated in 2012.
 It displays and preserves thousands of Iowa railroad artifacts and memorabilia such as track equipment, toy trains, dining car china, timetables, photos, lanterns, and telegraph equipment.
 The museum hosts special exhibitions, maintains a research library, and has a small theater/conference room.